-Type of Concern Managed through other approaches i.e. Complex care.
-Low Level Concern This should initially be discussed with a senior manager or safeguarding lead within your area.
-If a decision is subsequently made to submit an Adult Protection referral, the Adult Protection Team will make a decision on whether a formal referral is appropriate or they will guide the referrer to other relevant people or services as appropriate Significant Concern An Adult Protection Concern must be submitted to the Adult Protection Team Critical Concern An Adult Protection Concern must be submitted to the Adult Protection Team
+Type of Concern

+Managed through Low Level Significant Critical Concern

+other approaches Concern Concern An Adult Protection

+i.e. Complex This should initially An Adult Concern must be

+care. be discussed with a Protection submitted to the

+senior manager or Concern must be Adult Protection Team

+safeguarding lead submitted to the

+within your area.
+Adult Protection

+If a decision is Team

+subsequently made

+to submit an Adult

+Protection referral,

+the Adult Protection

+Team will make a

+decision on

+whether a formal

+referral is

+appropriate or they

+will guide the referrer to other

+relevant people or

+services as

+appropriate